hashicorp/consul-terraform-sync/README.md

 You can also build Sync from source.

   1. Clone the repository to your local machine.
-  1. Pick a [version](https://github.com/hashicorp/consul-terraform-sync/releases) or build from master.
+  1. Pick a [version](https://github.com/hashicorp/consul-terraform-sync/releases) or build from main.
   1. Build Sync using the [Makefile](Makefile).
   1. The `consul-terraform-sync` binary is now installed to `$GOPATH/bin`.